sagar0419/goLearning/struct/README.md

     Go does not allow direct comparison of structs with slices or maps, but you can compare basic types directly (e.g., product1.name == product2.name).

-### Challenge 9: Sorting a Slice of Structs
-Problem:

-Create a Person struct with the following fields:

-    name (string)
-    age (int)

-Write a function sortByAge(people []Person) that sorts a slice of Person structs by age in ascending order.
-Use the sort package to accomplish this.
-In the main function:

-    Create a slice of Person instances.
-    Call sortByAge() to sort the people.
-    Print the sorted list of people.

-Tips:

-    Implement the sort.Interface for your slice by defining Len(), Less(i, j int) bool, and Swap(i, j int) methods.

-### Challenge 10: Struct with Methods for Stringer Interface
-Problem:

-Create a Product struct with the following fields:

-    id (int)
-    name (string)
-    price (float64)

-Implement the fmt.Stringer interface for the Product struct by defining the String() method, which returns a string with the product's details in the format: ID: <id>, Name: <name>, Price: <price>.

-In the main function:

-    Create an instance of Product.
-    Print the product using fmt.Println().

 Tips:

     The fmt.Stringer interface is implemented by defining the String() method with the signature func (p Product) String() string.